-Conversely, an investment held by a fund in shares in a non-UK incorporated UK which does not hold its share register in the UK is accepted by HM Revenue & Customs as being an exempt investment as such an investment is not of a type that would generally attract stamp duty or SDRT on its transfer.
+Conversely, an investment held by a fund of shares in a non-UK incorporated company which does not hold its share register in the UK is accepted by HM Revenue & Customs (HMRC) as being an exempt investment as such an investment is not of a type that would generally attract Stamp Duty or SDRT on its transfer.

 Cash or other funds held for day to day management are not regarded as investments (FA86/S99(5B)(d)).

 The FA99/SCH19 charge applies only to units and OEIC shares which are surrendered and transferred prior to 30 March 2014.
 See STSM103005.

 See STSM101010 for the meaning of a Collective Investment Scheme.

 See STSM101020 for the meaning of a unit trust.

 See STSM101050 for the meaning of an OEIC.

 See STSM105020 and STSM105040 for further information on Exempt Investments-interests held other than in a Collective Investment Scheme.